Vresse-sur-Semois The Little Switzerland of Namur

 Heritage

-• Remains of Orchimont Castle: Turret and wall sections
+• Remains of Orchimont Castle: Turret and sections of walls

 • Maquis des Blaireaux: Nearby in the forest